 CELA’s Legal Services, Law Reform Priorities and Public Legal Education Activities

-CELA has been helping people face pollution and other environmental problems for 40 years.
+CELA has been helping people face pollution and other environmental problems for nearly 50 years.
 We work on behalf of both individuals and non-profit citizen or community groups.
 If you are looking for help with an environmental problem, please read the information below carefully.
 As an Ontario Legal Aid Clinic, some important conditions affect which clients we can accept for full legal representation.

 Legal Aid Representation

 As a specialty clinic within Legal Aid Ontario, CELA helps those who otherwise lack the resources to mount a legal challenge to pollution or environmental harm.
 All legal aid-qualified cases must involve clients and issues in Ontario, whether the case is heard in a provincial or federal court or tribunal.
 We also look for cases that will decide important legal issues and that are therefore in the broad public interest.
 Our clients must also meet all other Legal Aid Ontario qualifications, including for income, to be considered.
 We represent individuals, families or groups.
 We do not take on libel or slander cases.
 To discuss possible legal representation at CELA, please call 416-960-2284, ext.
 7227 or email articling @ cela.ca.

 For general advice about your situation, we encourage you to consult this website before contacting us.
 See the FAQ section in particular for answers to some common questions.
 If you still have questions or concerns, please call 416-960-2284, ext.
 7216 or email tracy @ cela.ca for non-legal inquiries and articling @ cela.ca for legal inquiries.
 If you are unsure if your inquiry is legal or non-legal, start with the articling inquiry.
 We cannot respond to every inquiry in depth but where necessary, can often steer you toward appropriate resources.